changju784/Stock_Estimater/README.md

 # Stock_Estimater

-WIP simple crawling system from finviz / cnvc using html parser BeautifulSoup, and training CNN models
+WIP

+## Crawling System
+Used html parser to crawl news article title from finviz / cnvc.

+## Processing
+Tokenize and